Create a Website Account - Manage notification subscriptions, save form progress and more.

 Individual Income Tax

-Indiana’s personal income tax is 3.3 percent of federal adjusted gross income (with certain exemptions and deductions).
-The state personal income tax will be reduced to 3.23% by 2017.
-Madison County's personal income tax is 1.75% for the county residents and 0.4375% for non-residents.
+Starting January 1, 2023 and continuing through 2024, Indiana’s personal income tax is 3.15 percent of federal adjusted gross income (with certain exemptions and deductions), reduced from the previous 3.23%.
+Madison County's personal income tax is 2.25% for both county residents and non-residents.